-The pre-amplifier section is made by one half of -again- AD826 (ADI) as buffer input and cable driver to the step attenuator volume control potentiometer, in series with one half of LT1358 (LTC) which provides most of the gain after the volume control: both are biased in class A by using Warren Young (tangentsoft.net/audio/) constant current source JFET cascade configuration.
+The pre-amplifier section is made by one half of LT1361 (LTC) (in the 2021 enhanced version, which replaces the AD826 (ADI) of the previous version) as line pre amplifier and cable driver to the step attenuator volume control potentiometer, in series with one half of LT1361 (LTC) (in the 2021 enhanced version, which replaces the LT1358 (LTC) of the previous version) which provides most of the gain after the volume control: both are biased in class A by using Warren Young (tangentsoft.net/audio/) constant current source JFET cascade configuration.
 They have their own dedicated power supply using best-in-class complementary LT1963A/LT3015 (LTC) low noise low dropout regulators.

-LT1358 not only sounds good, but it also offers one of the lowest input offset voltage among bipolar opamps (only 600µV).
+LT1361 not only sounds clean and accurate, but it also offers a low input offset voltage among bipolar opamps (1mV).
 This important parameter should be choosen as low as possible because this opamp is placed after the DC block capacitor and provides most of the amplifier gain: any DC imbalance in its inputs generates a large DC voltage at the output terminals of the amplifier which causes the flow of DC current through the amplifier and the loudspeaker, that wastes power, produces internal heat and prematurely cuts the output signal; it also increases speaker distortion, since the woofer's mechanical suspension would not be perfectly centered.

 The main concern I had for this project was realizing a good cooling system because DIP packages are not intended to be mounted on heat sink at all.